- May 19 – Deadline for changing course grading option to S/NS

 - Ask!
-If you’re not sure how they preferred to be addressed, ask them before or after class J. (Example: “Excuse me professor, I was wondering how you prefer to be addressed?”)
+If you’re not sure how they preferred to be addressed, ask them before or after class.
+(Example: “Excuse me professor, I was wondering how you prefer to be addressed?”)

 I need extra help, how can I meet with my instructor outside of class time?

-- All UW Bothell instructors have office hours and most will also work with you to schedule meetings if those times do not work for you.
+- All UW Bothell instructors have office hours and most will work with you to schedule meetings if office hours do not work for you.

 - Check your syllabus for their office hours and talk with your instructor before or after class.

 - Some instructors may ask you to send them an email to schedule a time to meet with them.